insideout10/wordlift-docs/docs/faq.rst

 We provide several options to help you integrate WordLift with the existing markup:

 1. Completely disable WordLift’s JSON-LD by adding ``add_filter( 'wl_jsonld_enabled', '__return_false' );`` in your theme.
-2. Edit WordLift’s JSON-LD by using WordPress filters (this requires PHP development skills): see `here on Stack Overflow <https://stackoverflow.com/questions/52925820/how-do-i-change-the-json-ld-type-from-article-to-newsarticle-in-wordlift>`_.
+2. Edit WordLift’s JSON-LD by using WordPress filters (this requires PHP development skills), see `here on Stack Overflow <https://stackoverflow.com/questions/52925820/how-do-i-change-the-json-ld-type-from-article-to-newsarticle-in-wordlift>`_.
-3. Use `WordLift’s Mappings <https://wordlift.io/academy-entries/wordlift-mappings-tutorial/>_` to customize the JSON-LD using the UI provided by the plugin in *Dashboard > WordLift > Mappings*
+3. Use `WordLift’s Mappings <https://wordlift.io/academy-entries/wordlift-mappings-tutorial/>`_ to customize the JSON-LD using the UI provided by the plugin in *Dashboard > WordLift > Mappings*
 4. Augment WordLift’s JSON-LD by adding your own custom JSON-LD matching the same @id (in this case Google will merge the data from WordLift’s JSON-LD and your JSON-LD)

 ===============